A complete overview of Gorgias OAuth: Setup, scopes, and a simpler path to integration

 When an app uses Gorgias OAuth, you have fine-grained control over its permissions.
 You get to review and approve specific "scopes," which define exactly what data the app can access (e.g., read tickets, write messages, manage customer data) before granting access.

-Yes, manually setting up a custom Gorgias OAuth integration is generally a technical, multi-step process.
-It typically requires specific engineering knowledge and time to manage app registration, token exchange, and ongoing maintenance.
+Setting up a custom Gorgias OAuth integration is a robust, technical process designed to maintain high security standards.
+It typically requires specific engineering knowledge and time to manage app registration and token exchange, which ensures that the connection is enterprise-grade and secure.

 One-click solutions like eesel AI leverage the underlying secure Gorgias OAuth standard but abstract away the complexity.
 They handle all the technical details, such as token management and refresh, behind a user-friendly interface, making the process simple for you.